rsyncOSX/RsyncUIdocs/content/post/Built.md

 Parts of the model is equal, but there are some differences due to the fact that SwiftUI views are *value types*, structs, and not *reference types*, classes, as in Storyboard and Swift.
 The model is also responsible for informing the views when there are changes.
 Both apps share basic functions like reading and writing data from the store, updating the model, and so on.
 The memory footprint of tasks is minimal.
 Data for tasks are kept in memory for both apps during their lifetime.
 The memory footprint for logs will grow over time as new logs are created and stored.
 But logs are only read from the store when viewing and deleting logs.
 When data about logs is not used, the data is released from memory to keep the memory as low as possible.

-# RsyncUI

-The following are for RsyncUI and SwiftUI.
-No more details about RsyncOSX.

-## Property wrapper for objects
+# Property wrapper for objects

 With Swift 5.9, Xcode 15 and macOS 14 Apple introduced the `@Observable` macro.
 On previous macOS versions, the property wrapper `@StateObject` in combination with `ObservableObject` and Combine, are used to create binding to mutable properties.
 The new macro simplifies how to create bindings and there is also quite a boost in performance.
 The performance part is not that important for RsyncUI, but lesser code is better code.
 There is also a new `@Bindable` property wrapper which create bindings to mutable properties of `@Observable` objects.

-## Environment property
+# Environment property

 Data for tasks are read from store and made available for all the views by an Environment property.
 After the app is initialized and started, it opens the main navigation and read tasks for the default profile and other profiles when selected.
 Data for tasks is made available for all views  within the view hierarchy by the `.environment` property on *macOS Sonoma* and  by the `.environmentObject` property on previous versions of macOS.
 The property makes the data global available for views.
 The `@Bindable` property wrapper is also, on macOS Sonoma, used for creating bindings to the mutable properties of `@Observable` objects.

 All synchronize tasks are executed asynchron.
 The process object, which is responsible for executing the external rsync tasks, is listening for termination of the external process.
 A `@State` object on macOS Sonoma, which is created when the SwiftUI view for observing the progress is created, is by the model updated during progress of the task.

-## Breaking change
+# Breaking change

 The `@Observable` macro is a breaking change.
 It is not possible to include the new macro in code and support older macOS versions as Monterey and Ventura.
 There are also som other changes and new properties which also makes it difficult to include new features in code and still support previous versions of macOS.
 The new Observation framework is a new implementation of the observer design pattern and removes the need for including Combine.
 Combine itself is still used in the RsyncUI.

-## Combine and SwiftUI
+# Combine and SwiftUI

 There is no need for Combine in combination with the new  `@Observable` macro, but Combine is used in a couple of SwiftUI views to debounce text input from the user.
 The user input is a search or filter string and by default the userinput is a `@State` string variable.
 The view reacts on the input by every keypress and the filter algorithm is triggered by every keypress.
 This causes a sluggish user interface, but by debounce input by *one second* causes the filter algorithm only update after the *one second* debounce.

-## OSLog
+# OSLog

 Included in Swift 5 there is a unified logging feature `OSLog`.
 There are several methods for logging and investigate what the application is up to.
 By using OSLog there is no need for print statements to follow execution.
 All logging is by utilizing OSLog displayed as part of Xcode.
 The `Process` objects are where all the real work is done.
 OSLog is  included in all objects which perform work and it is very easy to check which commands RsyncUI are executing.